stoplightio/elements/docs/guides/great-api-docs.md

 The **decision-makers** who discover and decide if your API is a good fit to fulfill their use-case.
 They can be CEOs, CTOs, Product Managers, or Business Executives.

 The **developers** who interact with the API to fulfill the use-case.
 These developers can be internal or external and novice or experienced.
-Novice developers usually require more hand-holding while experienced devs frequently use API docs as a reference.
+Novice developers may require more hand-holding while experienced devs frequently use API docs as a reference.

 Your developer experience must cater to both kinds of consumers.
 You want them to **decide and integrate with ease**.